E-LeLuan/Duncans_Grant/README.md

 ## Data Extraction

-The relevant files here are in the `FixAlign` folder.
+The relevant files here are in the `FA_tidy` folder.
 The `Instruction_Files` folder contains explanations of how `Robodoc`, `question_acc` and `make_cnt` work.
 These are all Python programmes.
 The `Parameters_info` document in this folder contains an explanation of the relevant parameters in the `parameters.txt` file.

 Each programme can be run with the `reticulate_data_extraction.R` script, which uses the `reticulate` package in R.